ioannisPApapadopoulos/SumSpacesBeta.jl/README.md

 # Operators

 Quasimatrix operators can be deduced via the same API as ClassicalOrthogonalPolynomials.jl.
-For example consider the quasimatrix, E, identity that maps the primal sum space to the dual sum space such that Sp = Sd*E:
+For example consider the ℵ₀×ℵ₀ matrix, E, that maps the primal sum space to the dual sum space such that Sp = Sd*E:
 ```julia
 julia> Sp = SumSpaceP(); Sd = SumSpaceD();